Manishearth/manishearth.github.io/source/drafts/gc.md

 Tracing garbage collection is the kind which keeps track of which heap objects are directly reachable ("roots"), figures out the whole set of reachable heap objects ("tracing", also, "marking"), and then cleans them up ("sweeping").

-Throughout this blog post I will use the term "GC" to exclusively refer to tracing garbage collection/collectors.
+Throughout this blog post I will use the term "GC" to refer to tracing garbage collection/collectors unless otherwise stated[^0].

+ [^0]: I'm also going to completely ignore the field of _conservative_ stack-scanning tracing GCs where you figure out your roots by looking at all the stack memory and considering anything with a remotely heap-object-like bit pattern to be a root.
+These are interesting, but can't really be made 100% safe in the way Rust wants them to be unless you scan the heap as well.

 ## Why write GCs for Rust?